 Representatives who are part owners or controllers of the business

-The representative of the overseas business may be part owner of the business as long as they do not effectively own or control a majority of the business.
+The sole representative of the overseas business may be part owner of the business as long as they do not effectively own or control a majority of the business.

 The shareholding or ownership structure is normally required with the application to prove the ownership of the business.
 Where the representative owns a considerable share but less than 50% a more detailed explanation may be required.